-Rob Mullock is on the teaching staff at Euston Church.
-He is currently training part-time at Oakhill Theological College and also completed the Ministry Training Scheme at St. Helen’s Bishopsgate.
+Rob Mullock is the assistant minister of Euston Church.
+He trained at Oakhill Theological College and also completed the Ministry Training Scheme at St. Helen’s Bishopsgate.
 Before coming to Euston Church, he was working for the mission society Crosslinks.
 Rob is married to Amy and they have a son called Fraser.

 Charlotte Blower is our volunteer Women's worker and focuses on looking after women from the Sunday morning congregation.
 She just finished training on the Associate Scheme at St Helen’s, Bishopsgate.
 Before that she spent 6 years in arts administration at The Royal Opera House.
 Char is married to Ed and lives in Crouch End and they have a little girl called Grace.